Latest Microsoft 365 topics

 Blog: Wrapping up 2017 at Voitanos and Charging into 2018!

 I’m sitting here with a smile on my face as I sit back in these last few days of 2017, reflecting on the previous year and looking forward to next year.
 It’s been quite a ride, finally getting Voitanos off the ground and working up production.
-While the stakes are not comparable, I cannot help but see similarities with my experience this past year and what Tesla has been doing with their Model 3 sedan.- Published on
+While the stakes are not comparable, I cannot help but see similarities with my experience this past year and what Tesla has been doing with their Model 3 sedan.
+From delays in the ramp up, to launch and now working through issues to increase production and output, I’m working through similar things at Voitanos on a much smaller scale.

 Blog: Angular, React or Vue - Which Web Framework to Focus on for SPFx?